yliapis/widget-server/README.md

-# data-playground
+# widget-server

-General purpose repo for ad-hoc data analysis.
-This repo is intended to be forked and modified for specific use cases as needed.
+General purpose repo demoing an http server written in python.
+The server is a demo widget CRUD server.

 # setup